-If an employer SEP (simplified employee pension) IRA or SIMPLE (savings incentive match plan for employees) IRA plan contribution is made and the SEP IRA or SIMPLE IRA is revoked by the employee, report the distribution as fully taxable.
+If an employer SEP (simplified employee pension) IRA or SIMPLE (savings incentive match plan for employees) IRA plan contribution is made and the SEP IRA or SIMPLE IRA is revoked by the employee or is closed by the trustee or custodian, report the distribution as fully taxable.

-For more information, see Rev. Proc.
+For more information on IRAs that have been revoked, see Rev. Proc.
 91-70, 1991-2 C.B.
 899.